Green For All Fellows - Class 3

 TONY ANDERSON - Atlanta, GA

 Tony Anderson, a recent graduate of Morehouse College, is a Fellow with the Compton Foundation.
 While Student Body Vice President at Morehouse, Tony initiated a campus level dialogue about sustainability and climate change by championing the work of environmental justice.
-From this, Tony founded the Let's Raise a Million Project (LRAM) - a student-led, nonprofit charitable and environmental justice-focused organization committed to introducing energy saving solutions to low-income households.
-To date, LRAM's pilot programs have completed nearly 12,000 installs by canvassing low-income neighborhoods door-to-door.
-Since inception, LRAM has been championed by President Bill Clinton and the Clinton Global Initiative University as well as Campus Progress, the National Wildlife Federation,the Environmental Justice and Climate Change Initiative the Captain Planet Foundation and Sustainable Atlanta.
+As a result, Tony founded the Let's Raise a Million Project (LRAM) - a student-led, nonprofit charitable and environmental justice-focused organization committed to introducing energy saving solutions to low-income households.
+To date, LRAM's pilot programs have completed nearly 50,000 energy-efficient light bulb installations by canvassing low-income neighborhoods door-to-door.
+Since inception, LRAM has been championed by President Bill Clinton and the Clinton Global Initiative University as well as Campus Progress, the National Wildlife Federation, the Environmental Justice and Climate Change Initiative the Captain Planet Foundation and Sustainable Atlanta.
 To has been featured by multiple media outlets including local news-WABE 90.1FM and WSBTV-Channel 2--and those with national reach--the Online News Hour with Jim Lehrer, 100 Voices Archives, Black Enterprise and CNN.

 HASHIM BENFORD - Miami, FL